Burpengary railway station

-Burpengary railway station is located on the North Coast line in Queensland, Australia.
-It serves the suburb of Burpengary in the City of Moreton Bay.
+Burpengary is a railway station operated by Queensland Rail on the Caboolture and Nambour/Gympie North lines.
+It opened in 1888 and serves the Moreton Bay suburb of Burpengary.
+It is a ground level station, featuring two side platforms.

 History

 From 22 January 2024 until 9 September 2024, Burpengary station was closed for an accessibility upgrade.
 This upgrade includes additions of lifts, raised platforms, hearing loops and disability compliant ticket windows.

 Services

 Burpengary station is served by all Citytrain network services from Nambour and Caboolture to Central, many continuing to Springfield Central, Ipswich and Rosewood.